DA_CoreItem

 https://inventoryframework.github.io/classes-and-settings/o_itemobjectandac_itemdriver/

-Data assets have "objects" and "drivers", which I recommend you read the documentation for, but in essence, they are:
+Data assets have "traits" and "components", which I recommend you read the documentation for, but in essence, they are:

-• Objects: Extra data you can add to any specific asset without creating a new parent.
+• Traits: Extra data you can add to any specific asset without creating a new parent.
 Essentially giving you "horizontal" hierarchy, just like how interfaces add functions to a class without reparenting it.

-• Drivers: Actor components that can be created during runtime and are attached to the same actor that the inventory component lives on.
+• Components: Actor components that can be created during runtime and are attached to the same actor that the inventory component lives on.
 These can run gameplay logic and destroyed during runtime, just like any other actor component.
-These are tied to objects so they can also be thought of as "horizontal" hierarchy.
+These are tied to traits so they can also be thought of as "horizontal" hierarchy.

 # Item actor